Sala7Khaled/Quizzler/README.md

 # Quizzler
 This a true-or-false quiz app that tests your general knowledge.
 With a ScoreLabel, ProgressBar to track your score.
+This app implementing the MVC design pattern.

 ## Preview
 <img src="/screenshot/1.png" alt="Demo" height="600px"/> <img src="/screenshot/2.png" alt="Demo" height="600px"/>